-Olivier.Fruchart@grenoble.cnrs.fr
+Olivier.Fruchart-at-grenoble.cnrs.fr

-Slides online: http://perso.neel.cnrs.fr/olivier.fruchart/slides.html
+Slides and lecture notes online: http://perso.neel.cnrs.fr/olivier.fruchart/slides.html

-Magnetic materials have various uses in applications, depending on how their magnetization reverses against applied fields.
+Magnetic materials have various uses in applications, depending on how their magnetization reverses against applied fields or other stimuli.
 This behavior may be grasped in the form of hysteresis loops, from which global quantities are extracted such as coercivity, remanence, susceptibility, losses; and the thermal and frequency dependence of these quantities.
-For example permanent magnets and data storage rely on remanence and coercivity, sensors and shielding on susceptibility, transformers on susceptibility and low losses, etc. Therefore understanding magnetization reversal, with a view to further engineering it, is a central task in applied magnetism.
+For example permanent magnets and data storage rely on remanence and coercivity, sensors and shielding on susceptibility, transformers on susceptibility and low losses.
+Therefore understanding magnetization reversal, with a view to further engineering it, is a major task in applied magnetism.

-Magnetization reversal is a complex process as a huge number of degrees of freedom is at play with multiscale and non-linear effects, not speaking of microscopic details (microstructure and defects) of real systems which often are not known precisely.
+Magnetization reversal is often a complex process as a huge number of degrees of freedom is at play with multiscale and non-linear effects, not speaking of microscopic details (microstructure and defects) of real systems which often are not known precisely.
 Real systems can therefore be handled analytically only at the expense of simplifying assumptions.
 Grasping the essential aspects of magnetization reversal is crucial for selecting the assumptions to be made and retaining only the parameters most relevant in a given situation.
 Only this allows one to deliver accurate understanding and predictions using simple models.

 Magnetization reversal is determined by the several sources of energy characterizing magnetic materials: exchange, anisotropy, Zeeman, dipolar.
 As always in physics, the competition between different energies yields characteristic length scales.
 Nanomagnetism may have been called mesomagnetism, i.e. the scale where macroscopic (schematically magnetic domains) and microscopic (schematically sizes of a few nanometers where exchange dominates) scales meet.
-Following this idea the lecture will be divided in two part.
-The first part deals with concepts based on macrospins (single-domains), and their application to macroscopic samples through models.
-The second part is an introduction to a more detailed description of nanomagnetism, explicitly handling non-uniform magnetization configurations in nanostructures, with application to coercivity and manipulation of domain walls in patterned elements.
+Following this idea the lecture will be divided in three parts.